-The City of Roseville Environmental Utilities Department provides a free hazardous and electronic waste pick-up service for Roseville residents for all items covered by the new universal waste regulations.
-Residents may call the Department to schedule a pick-up time at their homes.
+Beginning in August, 2006, the City of Roseville Environmental Utilities Department provides a free hazardous and electronic waste pick-up service for Roseville residents for all items covered by the new universal waste regulations.
+Residents may call 774-5780 to schedule a pick-up time at their home.
 Pick-ups can occur as often as once a month.